Elsa Nilsson

 Two years after her inaugural offering from Atlas of Sound — a series of multimedia captures of places — Brooklyn flutist and composer Elsa Nilsson has teamed up with Buenos Aires pianist Santiago Leibson for its evolution and continuation.

-On October 11, via ears&eyes, Nilsson and Leibson will issue Quila Quina -40°17’38.21”N, -71°45’68.48”S — which builds on the vision its predecessor, Coast Redwoods 41°32’09.8”N 124°04’35.5”W. This time, Atlas of Sound hones in on Quila Quina, in the Patagonian region of Argentina, in the province of Neuquen.
+On October 11, via ears&eyes, Nilsson and Leibson issued Quila Quina -40°17’38.21”N, -71°45’68.48”S — which builds on the vision its predecessor, Coast Redwoods 41°32’09.8”N 124°04’35.5”W. This time, Atlas of Sound hones in on Quila Quina, in the Patagonian region of Argentina, in the province of Neuquen.
 The coordinates in the titles mark the exact location of the conception of the music.

 Quila Quina sits on the southern shore of Lago Lacár, and is reachable only by gravel road or ferry from San Martín De Los Andes.
 It is on National Park Lands, in collaboration with the Mapuche community that lives there.
 As the national park was being created through colonization, small plots of land were simultaneously being purchased by non-Indigenous folk, and logging became the primary industry.
 Nilsson arrived there days before the end of 2023, for a writing residency at Project Oasis' by invitation of Maryella Marie and her partner Guillermina Fumagalli.
 Upon Nilsson’s arrival, her hosts set up a guided tour with a man named Guary Valenzuela — the youngest of 10 in a family of Mapuche folks, who lay claim to that ancestral land.